Dreadnought Building, University of Greenwich

 Opened in September 2018, it provides a home for the Students' Union and Student & Academic Services as the very heart of campus life.

 The Dreadnought building was originally constructed (1764-68) by Greenwich Hospital as its infirmary for treating sick Greenwich Pensioners.
-Previously patients had been accommodated within the main buildings but funds made available by the Admiralty at the end of the Seven Year's War enabled the construction of separate accommodation.
+Previously patients had been accommodated within the main buildings but funds made available by the Admiralty at the end of the Seven Years’ War enabled the construction of separate accommodation.

-In 1986 the Dreadnought finally closed and building fell into disrepair until work started in 1998 to remodel it as a new main library for the University of Greenwich.
+In 1986, Dreadnought finally closed and the building fell into disrepair, until work started in 1998 to remodel it as a new main library for the University of Greenwich.
 The courtyard was covered in at ground floor level to create a reception and library space.

 This was made possible following the relocation of the library to Stockwell Street, giving the university an opportunity to establish an inspirational showcase space for the Greenwich campus in the Dreadnought building.

-Creating the student hub is another example of our track record for delivering campus upgrades in university environments, following similar facilities for universities that include Cambridge, Bournemouth, Birmingham City, West London and Brighton.
+Creating the student hub is another example of our track record for delivering campus upgrades in university environments, following similar facilities for universities that include Cambridge, Kent, Kingston, Bournemouth, Birmingham City, West London and Brighton.

-Greenwich appointed ud for the following reasons:
+Greenwich appointed us for the following reasons: